DrOgres/electric-state/README.md

     - limited actor sheet
 - Vehicle Sheets
     - add traits to vehicle rolls
-- Item Sheets
-    - Style and UI design for each item type.

 - General styling and UI improvement for clarity and use
 - Complete Localization
 - Organize localization fields to make sense